In certain applications of optical fibers and fiber-based components, the fibers may be exposed to substantial amounts of radiation:

 - Further, there can be problems with radiation-induced changes of refractive index – particularly relevant for fiber Bragg gratings as used in certain fiber-optic sensors.
 A typical observation is that the Bragg wavelength, which may be essential for measurements, is modified.
 Note that refractive index changes are usually associated with changes of ultraviolet absorption via Kramers–Kronig relations.

 - Additional fiber properties may be affected which are relevant for certain fiber-optic sensors – for example, the properties related to Brillouin scattering.

 Generally, such effects can lead to a reduction in performance or even to the complete loss of essential functions.
 In extreme cases, a single nanosecond-long intense radiation pulse in a physics experiment can introduce propagation losses beyond 1000 dB/m in standard telecom fibers.
 Therefore, radiation-resistant fibers, a kind of specialty fibers, are needed.
 They are also called radiation-hardened (particularly when specific measures have been applied) or radiation-tolerant.

-Note that other technologies such as electronics and optoelectronics are also more or less radiation-sensitive; fibers are by no means unique in terms of radiation-induced degradation.
+Note that other technologies such as electronics and optoelectronics are also to some extent radiation-sensitive; fibers are by no means unique in terms of radiation-induced degradation.
 For example, the electronics of robots used for inspection or repair purposes in high-radiation areas are known to fail after a relatively short time of operation.
 Optical fibers also have substantial advantages in terms of their immunity to non-ionizing radiation; for example, even extremely intense RF noise cannot disturb the operation of fiber-optic communication links.